-Reading guide to Barbro Lindgren
+Reading guides Barbro Lindgren

 The Secret books are fictional diaries inspired by Lindgren’s memories of her own childhood and teenage years.
 Lindgren uses the child’s perspective to formulate witty observations about the strange things children and grownups do: swearing when you’re not supposed to is fun, but grownups having sex—that’s just plain weird!